globus/globus-compute/docs/quickstart.rst

 underpowered.
 As it is a shared resource, please be conscientious with the size and number of functions you send to this endpoint.

+This endpoint has been made public by the Globus Compute team for the purposes of this tutorial, but endpoints created by users can not be shared publicly.

 Deploying an endpoint
 ----------------------